zerodaycode/canyon-book/src/getting_started/initial_setup.md

 # Install Canyon

-Add Canyon to your application's `Cargo.toml` and enable at least one backend.
-Canyon has no default SQL backend, so a dependency without `postgres`, `mysql`, or `mssql` fails at compile time with an explicit diagnostic.
+Add Canyon to your application's `Cargo.toml` and enable a SQL backend.
+This example uses PostgreSQL:

 ```toml
 [dependencies]